Spanish Suffixes: Hack The Vocabulary You Already Know

 Augmentative

-Augmentative suffixes normally add importance, intensity or increase the size of the original word.
+Augmentative suffixes normally add importance, intensity, or increase the size of the original word.

 Suffix | Base word | Derivative word | Translation |